Open Access Policy

 Plagiarism

-European Review for Medical and Pharmacological Sciences does not accept submissions that have already been published, whether in full or in part, or those that have been released as preprints.
-Authors are required to indicate in the cover letter whether the article has been published as a preprint.
+European Review for Medical and Pharmacological Sciences does not accept submissions that have already been published, whether in full or in part.

 On a practical level, the journal conducts an early investigation using anti‐plagiarism software.
 Our Journal makes plagiarism checks using certificate software (iThenticate® and Grammarly®) on all the articles.
-Also, articles that are related to the suspected case of plagiarism or other unethical practices are checked for accuracy by either the reviewer’s feedback and observations or the Editor’s own observations.
+Also, articles that are related to the suspected case of plagiarism or other unethical practices are checked for accuracy by the Editors.
 Our anti‐plagiarism software, however, will not identify “salami slicing”.
-Therefore, it is essential to examine each case individually.
-The Editor should assess whether the issue stems from deliberate malpractice by the author or from a lack of understanding of ethical writing requirements.
-This can happen for new authors or some authors where translation to English is often difficult.
-An example of this is where there are no words/phrases in that language that translate into English, and a developing practice that we noted is the ‘borrowing’ of words, phrases or often sentences that are considered appropriate for what authors mean to say.
+Therefore, it is essential that the Editor examine each case individually and assess whether the issue stems from deliberate malpractice by the author or from a lack of understanding of ethical writing requirements.
+This can happen for new authors or some authors, where translation to English is often difficult.

 The utilization of text copied from another source requires a citation from the original source.
 If a study’s design or the structure and language of the manuscript have been influenced by prior studies, it is essential to explicitly reference these studies.